Currency:

 • use geolocation (GPS)

-With this in mind, how not to get left behind in the mobile age and the ubiquitous web?
+Given this, how not to be left behind in the age of mobile devices and the ubiquitous Internet?

-One way could be mobile SEO, which will help your site rise to the top positions in search engines.
+One way can be mobile SEO, which will help your site climb to the top positions in search engines.

-Google has a variety of robots, each used to perform different tasks.
+Google has a variety of robots, each of which is used to perform different tasks.
 Examples:

 • Googlebot